HenriqueNas/EBI-flutter-clean-arch/README.md

 By following these principles and guidelines, you can ensure that your code is well-designed, easy to maintain, and scalable.
 This will make it easier to add new features, fix bugs, and update dependencies over time.

-# Projects Exlamples Using CFM
+# Projects Examples Using CFM

 - [authentication app using CFM](https://github.com/HenriqueNas/clean_arch_flutter_auth)